Publisher Council on Foreign Relations

-No: Following the failure of the Copenhagen Accord, as well as lack of agreement on a new legally binding emissions treaty at the COP-17, some argue that it may be impossible to garner international consensus on country-specific emissions cuts.
+No: Following the failure of the Copenhagen Accord, as well as a lack of agreement on a new legally binding emisssions treaty at the COP-17, some argue that it may be impossible to garner international consensus on country-specific emissions cuts.
 Capacity and verification also remain issues in developing countries, making it difficult to implement policies that control ultimate emissions (such as cap-and-trade systems).
-Others support global emissions cuts--often strongly--but argue that adopting targets is not necessary to achieving that end.
+Others support global emissions cuts—often strongly—but argue that adopting targets is not necessary to achieving that end.
 They contend that international discussions should be focused on suites of emissions-cutting policies and measures (policy inputs) rather than on emissions (policy outcomes).

 Should trade sanctions be used to enforce climate change rules?

 Yes: Climate change agreements are notoriously weak on enforcement.
 The Kyoto Protocol technically included penalties for noncompliance; in practice, though, those penalties have not been enforced.
 Some have turned to trade sanctions as an enforcement tool, arguing that border adjustment tariffs are the appropriate sanction for noncompliance.
 These would, ostensibly, impose costs on imports from countries with weak climate regulation equal to the costs those countries avoid through lax regulation.